luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 :width: 60%
 :name: fig_908

-What will happen if you drop a paper on top of a book?
+What will happen if you drop a book with a sheet of paper on top of it?
 ```

 ## Paper baskets